Top VS Code extensions, settings you should customize, shortcuts you should know, and more

 EditorConfig is a must-have for developers who are working on a team or typically make use of a few different editors or IDEs in their daily workflow.
 EditorConfig helps maintain consistent coding styles across developer tools by defining properties such as indent style, indent size, tab width, end of line characters, and trimming whitespace.

-.editorconfig file to your liking, store in a git repo, and make it accessible to your entire team.
+Edit the .editorconfig file to your liking, store in a git repo, and make it accessible to your entire team.

 4. Project Manager (780k)